Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

    semodule -i nginx-uwsgi.pp

-Hopefully, this is enough.
+Hopefully, this is enough (you can delete the file).
 In case it isn’t, please read SELinux documentation, check audit logs, and look into ``audit2allow``.

 .. _SELinux policy: https://chriswarrick.com/pub/nginx-uwsgi.pp